tskit-dev/tsbrowse/README.md

 `python -m tsbrowse serve /path/to/tsbrowse-file`

+Or to generate a PNG of a specific page use, e.g:

+`python -m tsbrowse screenshot /path/to/tsbrowse-file mutations`

 On WSL, it may be necessary to disable Numba's CUDA support:

 `NUMBA_DISABLE_CUDA=1 python -m tsbrowse serve /path/to/tsbrowse-file`